stuckie/stuckie.github.io/_posts/2012-04-13-7-days-of-actionscript-day-and-night-seven.md

 ---
 I finished my little Sudoku thing the other day.

-Day Seven was very productive, though due to starting late, it did drift into late night/early morning!
+Day Seven was very productive, though due to starting late, it did drift into late night/early morning! <br />
-Although I didn&#8217;t get sound done ( or bitmap loading, either.. it was all drawn shapes, ) I did get a lot done, and my little Sudoku game actually worked out fairly well considering I did a crash course in ActionScript within a week.
+Although I didn't get sound done ( or bitmap loading, either.. it was all drawn shapes, ) I did get a lot done, and my little Sudoku game actually worked out fairly well considering I did a crash course in ActionScript within a week.

-I&#8217;ll put it up soon for a giggle.
+I'll put it up soon for a giggle.

-One thing that tripped me up a huge amount was variable scoping.
+One thing that tripped me up a huge amount was variable scoping. <br />
 Usually, variable scope is to the current code block.. so if you were to do:

 <pre>void myFunction(const bool inputBool) {